 - Elective opportunities dependent on the interests of the fellows

 During the fellowship year, fellows are expected to make a scholarly contribution by participating in a forensic research project or by undertaking a review of the legal and/or psychiatric literature.
 Fellows will receive direct research supervision from faculty members.
-Research interests of faculty include violence risk assessment, consultation to law enforcement, civil commitment, and criminalization of the mentally ill.
+Research interests of faculty include violence risk assessment, civil commitment, and criminalization of the mentally ill.

 Salary, Policies and Benefits: